Lordstown Motors Corp. (RIDE) Shares Down Despite Recent Market Volatility

-The stock of Lordstown Motors Corp.
-(NASDAQ: RIDE) has decreased by -1.22 when compared to last closing price of 0.52.
-Despite this, the company has experienced a 6.60% gain in its stock price over the last five trading sessions.
-Barron’s reported on 02/23/23 that Lordstown Stock Falls on Recall.
-Making Cars Can Be Hard.
+Lordstown Motors Corp.
+(NASDAQ: RIDE)’s stock price has decreased by -23.29 compared to its previous closing price of 0.52.
+However, the company has seen a -16.19% decrease in its stock price over the last five trading sessions.
+The Wall Street Journal reported 7 hours ago that Lordstown Motors Warns of Bankruptcy Over Foxconn Dispute

 Is It Worth Investing in Lordstown Motors Corp.
 (NASDAQ: RIDE) Right Now?